 - Impacts to cultural resources

 - Safety concerns

-Each state has its own framework for regulating the development of the Marcellus Shale.
+Each state has its own regulatory framework for regulating fracking activities.
 Therefore, the regulations on drilling adjacent to national park units will vary greatly.

 National Parks Overlying or Near the Marcellus Shale